 The labels that are attached to each file can be displayed on the graph by changing the file highlighting.
 You can use this to display information about each file.

 All projects come with a Classification label category that contains some common file classifications.
-The example project contains extra labels that have been added to the category, including a Test label that identifies which files are tests.
+This includes a Test label that is used to identify which files are tests.

 Each file in the graph is now colored by its file Classification.
-For the files impacted by the change to vertical_channel.slx there are some Design files and a couple of Test files.
+For the files impacted by the change to vertical_channel.slx there are some Design files and a Test file.
 This identifies the tests that are impacted by the modification.
 These are the tests that need to be run to validate the design changes.

-You can use the Export tool in the bottom right of the dependency graph to send files to other tools.
+You can send files to other tools using the Export menu on the Dependency Analysis tab.
 If no files are selected, you export all files in the currently filtered view, otherwise only the selected files are exported.
 You can click items in the legends to select groups of files to export.

 The view changes to the Batch Job view.
 The test files you exported from the impact analysis are selected.